 Surprisingly, the small role of the empress played by Liu Ke Jun gives me quite the impact.
 When the emperor reprimanded the empress, and she is jolted back to sanity, her portrayal is fascinating to see.
 At first, I thought the empress looks a bit too young and she lacks the regal quality of someone of nobility.
 But what she lacks in bearing, she makes up in that particular performance.

+It is somewhere between happy and sad ending.
 The climax of the drama is when Ou Yang Xu is brought to justice.
 Personally, to me, this is odd and leaves me somewhat unsatisfied.
 Of course, I understand the logic in that with him being made to pay for all his wrong doings, brings closure to our female lead.
 This also teaches the lesson that women should not be looked down upon.
 Because when you do, you will lose your job and be charged for murder ( ՞ਊ՞).
 But still, the entire drama also brings out the intrigue within the place.
 Sure, Ou Yang Xu now pays the price, but what about the other scheming rats who create all the chaos behind the scenes?

 Overall, this ending to me does not seem final.
 What will happen to Gu Qian Fan’s career?
 Will Xiao Qin Yan leave him from under his claws?
 Why is the emperor continuously having headaches?
 How did Sun San Niang’s son come to his senses?
 So many unanswered questions.

 Regardless of how I think of the ending, it does bring some satisfaction and needed closure.
 And for all the wonderful portrayal of the arts, music and culture, this drama is a must watch, for sure.
 By the end of episode 40, I feel very reluctant to leave this world that has been so enchantingly created by the director, Yang Yang.